Arrowmoon District Packs

 Sea Scouts is a specialized program for young men and women who are 13 and have completed the eighth grade, or age 14 through 20 years of age.
 The program focuses on water high adventure and personal development.
 Sea Scout units, called ships, focus on sailing and cruising either sailboats, power vessels or paddle sports.
 Youth in these ships sail, row, canoe, keep boats in shape, cruise the local waters of Galveston Bay or sail on long cruises far from home.
 Some SCUBA dive, but all are active in camping, social events, regattas and annual seamanship contests or rendezvous.

-Find a Ship Sea Scouts Website
+Sea Scouts Website

 Arrowmoon District Exploring